 The 3D volumes relate (3D golden prisms connect at all of their eight points to the surface boundary of their respective 3D sphere).
 From the 3D Pragmatic Schematic we discover the relationship between the values of pi, Phi and phi!

 4D Consciousness comprehends this spectacular alignment of three units of one—linear, spatial, and volumetric.
 Consciousness is metaphysical (beyond the 3 dimensions of the physical).
 As Conscious observers, we transcend, while including, the three dimensions of unit one.

 The Confluence of Geometry is Beautiful and Elegant

 Leonard Euler is famous for his algebraic formula:

-It combines two transcendental numbers, e (base of natural logarithms) and ∏ (pi) with i (the square root of -1, for which there is no answer, however, when squared i² = -1, a real number), and then he ices the cake by including the integers 1 and 0.
+with i, the square root of -1, for which there is no solution; however, when squared i² = -1, a real number.

 What is achieved in this chapter is the geometrical correlation of the unit of 1 in three dimensions: 1D length, 2D area, and 3D volume.
 Moreover, we related the Golden Ratio (1.618 is to 1 as 1 is to .618) with pi (which relates a circle’s radius to its circumference and area, and a sphere’s radius to its surface area and volume).